 The old saying that “Anything is easy if you have the right tools” is particularly true in modeling; the proper tools will simplify any job.
-There are so many great tools, though, that it can be a challenge to know which to choose.
-The hardware and tools here will help you with your next project, whether it’s a quick-building ARF or a complete scratch-build.
+The hardware and tools here will help you with your next project, whether it’s a quick-assembly ARF or a complete scratch-build.

 Whether your plane runs on gas or glow, you will need to cut and bend tubing for it.
 The K&S Cutter can cut tubing of up to a 5/8 inch diameter without crimping it.
 The easy-to-use bender works well on tubing of up to a 3/16-inch diameter and allows you to bend it without crimping it.